metabarcoding/obitools4-doc/content/docs/commands/basics/obicount/_index.md

 | reads    | 43 221 |
 ```

-As for all the OBITools commands, the input file can be compressed with GZIP.
+As for all the OBITools commands, a GZIP compressed input file can be used.

 ```bash
 obicount my_sequence_file.fasta.gz | csvlook